-The year 2020 has been the worst one for the people that are currently living through it.
-However, amidst the sadness, the PC gaming community is probably the happiest one.
-In the very same year, Nvidia released the RTX 3080 back in the month of September and during the month of November, AMD released the RX 6800 XT to compete directly with that of the RTX 3080.
+Nvidia released the RTX 3080 back in 2020 and during the same year in November, AMD released the RX 6800 XT to compete directly with the RTX 3080.
 So we have two GPU giants releasing their latest offering i.e. the RTX 3000 series from Nvidia and the RX 6000 series from AMD to compete against one another trying to get the crown of the best performing GPU in games.

 As per Nvidia, the latest Ampere powered RTX 3000 series GPU’s are equipped with NVIDIA’s 2nd gen RTX architecture featuring faster 2nd gen Ray Tracing Cores, faster 3rd gen Tensor Cores, and new streaming multiprocessors that together are capable of delivering 2x FP32 throughput than the older gen RTX series.

 As per the claims from AMD, the AMD RDNA 2 is capable of delivering up to 54 per cent more performance-per-watt when comparing the AMD Radeon RX 6800 XT graphics card with that of the AMD Radeon RX 5700 XT graphics card using the same 7nm process technology.